-- BioCyc is a genome and metabolic pathway web portal covering more than 5,500 organisms.
+BioCyc is a genome and metabolic pathway web portal covering more than 5,500 organisms.
 It enables visualization of metabolomics data on individual pathway diagrams and on the organism-specific metabolic map diagrams that are available for every BioCyc organism.
 In addition, it has online tools for browsing metabolic/regulatory networks, gene, metabolites within the networks, examine the connectivity of the network, and other functionalities.
+Visit

-- REGISTER TO ACCESS Qlucore Omics Explorer facilitates a dynamic, visualization-guided analysis of OMICs data, applicable to various phases of a discovery cycle.
+This resource facilitates a dynamic, visualization-guided analysis of OMICs data, applicable to various phases of a discovery cycle.
 With Qlucore, you can visualize, perform quality control, apply statistics, perform 3D principal component analysis, and create publication-ready graphics, heat maps, and various 2D plots.
 GSEA and GO are available for biological exploration.
 Use valuable public data (TCGA, GEO) to test your ideas, or generate/narrow new hypotheses, with an easy download and integration into your data analysis.
+Register

 The Bioinformatics Support Program offers wide variety of bioinformatics training, presentations and demos for any Yale affiliate including students, postdocs, and staff.
 Training is free but registration is required due to limited seating.

 Check the Calendar for upcoming bioinformatics events.